manjulive89/kitchenhelper/README.md

 - Codeigniter Version 3.0.6 (Tested and Developt on this version)
 - PHP 5.6.21
 - MySQL (Tested and developed on mysql  Ver 15.1 Distrib 10.0.22-MariaDB, for Linux (x86_64) using readline 5.)

+#Development status

+currently there is no stable version.
+But under https://github.com/simonrenger/kitchenhelper/tree/dev you can find the development version.